trainphreak/DailyLogonTracker/README.md

 # DailyLogonTracker
-A plugin that executes actions the first time a player logs in each day
+A plugin that executes actions the first time a player logs in each day (midnight to midnight for the server's local timezone)